rorycl/dovecot-config/README.md

 # dovecot 2.4 config

-Minimal docker setup for testing dovecot 2.4 configuration changes, particularly for auth.
+Minimal docker setup for testing dovecot 2.4 configuration, particularly for testing auth.

-This might be helpful if you are having trouble upgrading dovecot due to changes in Debian Trixie.

 Please DO NOT use the test configuration file below in production -- it is insecure.